 A smaller home in NYC might equal less worry.
 Whether moving to a small single-family home or getting ready to enter an assisted living center, there are many things to consider before you start the real estate downsizing process.
 Start by deciding which of your personal belongings to get rid of.
 Then continue by finding the right home for your budget and lifestyle.
 Below are a few tips on how to get through the process so you can enjoy retirement.

-First, you’re planning to say goodbye to floor space for a smaller home that’s easier to take care of.
+First, you’re planning to say goodbye to floor space for a smaller home that’s easier to care for.
 One of the first things you’ll need to tackle is deciding what to keep.

 Don’t just look at the square footage.
-You will also need to consider the room’s flow and ensure you are not blocking doors or windows.
+You must also consider the room’s flow and avoid blocking doors or windows.

 Deciding which furniture will and will not fit is the easy part.
 However, your home is full of personal belongings, many of which you might have had for an entire lifetime.
-Your next task is to get to work purging the closets, storage chests, and extra bedrooms.
+Your next task is to purge the closets, storage options, and extra bedrooms.

-Unfortunately, you probably will not be able to accommodate everything in your new home, but you don’t necessarily have to let it go.
+Unfortunately, you probably cannot accommodate everything in your new home, but you don’t necessarily have to let it go.

 However, you can find a great deal if you take your time and research.
 One example is Manhattan Mini Storage on the Lower East Side of South Street.